PennTURBO/getBpMappingsFromTermList/ChEBI_annotations.md

+Previously, the BioPortal API was used to retrieve mappings between ChEBI terms and DrOn terms.
+The mapping file only contained the term IDs/URIs.
+This current document addresses adding the labels, from both sources, to the mapping to aid in quality control.
+Adding this capability to script XXX was considered, but the current implementation uses raw SPARQL queries ti clarify some filtering opportunities.

+FOr example, rosuvastatin is modelled with differnt terms in the two ontologies: CHEBI:38545 and obo:DRON_00018679.
+When DrOn asserts that Crestor tablets obo:DRON_00018679 as an active ingredient, it breaks the potential link to ChEBI's 'anticholesteremic drug'.

-For ChEBI, only consider terms that are rdfs:subClassOf* obo:CHEBI_24431 (chemical entity).
+For ChEBI, let's only consider terms that are rdfs:subClassOf* obo:CHEBI_24431 (chemical entity).
 That is, don't examine the labels of roles, etc. for the purpose of aligning with DrOn.

 Could we possibly constrain even more?
 Molecular entity and chemical substance?